-Assessment criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions Does the proposal make best use of existing land?
-The whole Local Plan sets out the Council's intentions for the best use of existing land and the achievement of sustainable development.
-Policies throughout the Plan explain how this is to be achieved.
-H+ Council to balance the different elements of sustainable development when assessing development proposals to ensure the best use of land.
-Does the proposal encourage recycling (including building materials)?
-Policy LP24 states that all developments are required to provide adequate refuse and recycling storage facilities and that all major developments are required to produce site waste management plans to arrange for the efficient handling of construction, excavation and demolition waste and materials The West London Waste Plan addresses the wider strategy for sustainable management of waste, including recycling of construction waste, and therefore this does not need to be covered in great detail in the Local Plan.
-H+ Council to ensure that refuse and recycling storage facilities are provided as part of development proposals and that site waste management plans are in place where required.
+Assessment criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions (including building materials)? developments are required to produce site waste management plans to arrange for the efficient handling of construction, excavation and demolition waste and materials.
+Policy LP 22 encourages the use of recycled or secondary aggregates and the efficient use of building materials in new development.
+The West London Waste Plan addresses the wider strategy for sustainable management of waste, including recycling of construction waste, and therefore this does not need to be covered in great detail in the Local Plan. storage facilities are provided as part of development proposals, recycled material is used in construction where suitable and that site waste management plans are in place where required.
 Does the proposal incorporate sustainable design and construction techniques?
-Policy LP22 states that developments must achieve the highest standards of sustainable design and construction, including measures to reduce CO2 emissions and water consumption.
-Non-residential developments must meet BREEAM Excellent standards.
+Policy LP22 states that developments must achieve the highest standards of sustainable design and construction, including measures to reduce CO2 emissions (including zero carbon standards in major residential standards) and minimise water consumption.
+Non- residential developments must meet BREEAM Excellent standards.
 Sustainable design standards will help to ensure that buildings are energy efficient, warm in winter and cool in summer which will be beneficial to older residents who are more vulnerable to temperature extremes.
+More widely, sustainable design and construction techniques, such as zero carbon and CO2 emissions reductions, will also help to improve air quality in the borough.
 H+ Council to ensure, through the planning application process, that sustainable design and construction techniques are incorporated whenever feasible.
 11. Climate change Does the proposal incorporate renewable energy?
 Policy LP22 states that applicants must reduce CO2 emissions in line with the Energy Hierarchy which includes renewable energy as the third step (after incorporating sustainable design techniques and supplying energy efficiently).
 Renewable technologies such as photovoltaic cells, solar panels and ground and air source heat pumps are considered appropriate in the borough.
 These renewable energy technologies will help to reduce air pollution, therefore combating one of the identified health issues in the borough.
 H+ Council to ensure applicants submit the appropriate Energy Statements explaining how the energy requirements will be achieved.
+Does the proposal ensure that buildings and public spaces are Policy LP20 sets out the climate change adaptation policy which includes a list of options for designing buildings to be adaptable to temperature extremes, including orientation, materials, shading and H+ Council to ensure that climate adaptation techniques are considered